notEthan/scorpio/README.md

 end
 ```

-That should be all you need to start calling operations:
+That is all you need to start calling operations:

 ```ruby
 # call the operation findPetsByStatus